Nothing is better than starting with a blank slate.

 Setting up and designing your warehouse layout

 Setting up a warehouse is more than just stocking shelves with ecommerce inventory.
-A warehouse should be designed to optimize storage and streamline fulfillment workflows.
+A warehouse should be designed to optimise storage and streamline fulfilment workflows.

 - Finding warehouse space that meets your needs, from loading docks to optimal storage space

-- Optimizing the space to minimize costs, manage inventory, and fulfill orders efficiently
+- Optimising the space to minimise costs, manage inventory, and fulfil orders efficiently

 - Purchasing forklifts, conveyors, and other equipment